Holiday stamp

 Holiday stamps are a type of postage stamp issued to commemorate a particular religious festival or holiday.

-Christmas stamp

-Many nations in the world issue Christmas stamps intended for use on holiday mail.

 Cinco de Mayo

 United States and Mexico

 In 1997 a joint issue was issued by Mexico, who issued one stamp, and the United States, who issued both a 32-cent and a 33-cent denomination.
 Cinco de Mayo celebrates the defeat of the French Army by Mexican soldiers at the Battle of Puebla though some people believe it is the Mexican day of independence.

 Easter

 Ukraine is among the countries that have issued a stamp commemorating Easter, a Christian holiday.